ist356/assignment-08-avallenn/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This was very good practice for me as I was able to learn what I missed in class on Monday.
+I used the solutions to help reteach me about how to use geopandas.
+I was reminded that by using gpd.GeoDataFrame it creates a new dataframe that adds a geometry column to it to make it more useful to use to map.
+I also learned that df.explore allows use to add multiple markers to the map and right legends for them.
+The locations streamlit was a lot more straight forward for me as I was more familar with creating bar and line charts.